 - Be sure to cite all references using the (author year:pages) format, and list all references cited at the end of your paper.
 I strongly suggest use of a bibliographic database tool to assist in organizing sources and recommend Zotero ; another possibility is "Refworks.
 Both are free.

-Evaluations of each assignment are on a scale from 0 - 100.
+Evaluations of each assignment are on a scale from 0 - 100, or a 4 point scale, or an outstanding (4.3)/satisfactory (3.5)/unsatisfactory (3.0) scale, with equivalences as below.
 These scores are combined according to the percentages indicated in order to produce a final numeric grade.
 This grade is rounded to the nearest numeric value in the table below, in order to determine the final letter grade.

 - A+: 4.3 (98)